oracle-samples/oracle-db-examples/java/jdbc/Readme.md

 specific connection management strategy.

 ----
+## DataSourceSample.java:
+This sample shows how to connect to a simple DataSource (oracle.jdbc.pool.OracleDataSource) and how to set connection related properties such as `defaultRowPrefetch`, `defaultBatchValue` etc.,

 ## InternalT2Driver.sql & InternalT2Driver.java:
 The server-side Type 2 (T2S) driver (aka KPRB driver) is for Java in the database.
 It uses database session directly for accessing local data.